AmbientRun/Ambient/docs/src/user/installing.md

 ## Installing via asdf (Linux, Macos)

 Thanks to [@jtakakura](https://github.com/jtakakura), Ambient can also be installed using [asdf](https://asdf-vm.com/) by running `asdf plugin add ambient`.
-For more details visit https://github.com/jtakakura/asdf-ambient.
+For more details, visit <https://github.com/jtakakura/asdf-ambient>.

 ## Running on headless Linux/Ubuntu